ansible/ansible-documentation/docs/docsite/rst/porting_guides/porting_guide_core_2.19.rst

 the use of the ``ansible_play_batch`` variable instead.

-Improved Ansible Module Error Handling
+Improved Ansible module error handling
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Ansible modules implemented in Python now have exception handling provided by the AnsiballZ wrapper.
-In previous versions of ansible-core, unhandled exceptions in an Ansible module simply printed a traceback and exited without providing a standard module response, which caused the task result to contain a generic ``MODULE FAILURE`` message and any raw output text produced by the module.
+In previous versions of ``ansible-core``, unhandled exceptions in an Ansible module simply printed a traceback and exited without providing a standard module response, which caused the task result to contain a generic ``MODULE FAILURE`` message and any raw output text produced by the module.